Releasing Inequality Phenomenon in $\ell_{\infty}$-norm Adversarial Training via Input Gradient Distillation: Experiments

-In this part, we show the effectiveness of IGD in releasing the inequality phenomena and comparisons to other methods. \autoref{advGinitable} shows that IGD can dramatically release the global inequality in $l_{\infty}$-adversarial training and control the level by tuning coefficient $\lambda$.
-On Imagenet-100, IGD can decrease PGDAT's $Gini(A^{f}(x))$ by up to 26\% and decrease PGDAT's $Gini(A^{f}(x))$ by up to 9\% on CIFAR100, while CutOut can only slightly release the global inequality by up to 1\%.
-In \autoref{L1table}, IGD doesn't change $\left\|\frac{\partial f^{y}(x)}{\partial x}\right\|_{1}$ a lot compared to the PGDAT-trained model, which accords with our assumption that IGD aligns the direction and has little influence on the norm of the saliency map.
-Though IGD can release global inequality well, it can not release regional inequality effectively.
-This means that pixels with a high attribution value tend to cluster in a few regions.
-We also report the Gini value of $A^{f}(x)$ and $A_{r}^{f}(x)$ generated by other four attribution methods in \autoref{giniOtherAttr}, where our findings in \autoref{advGinitable} still hold.
-As for preserving the model's adversarial robustness, the adversarial accuracy only drops 1-2\% on Imagenet-100 and CIFAR100.
-IGD can even slightly promote the model's standard accuracy on both Imagenet-100 and CIFAR100.
+In this section, we demonstrate the effectiveness of IGD in releasing the inequality phenomenon and comparisons to other methods.
+Results in Table~\ref{tab:advGinitable} show that IGD can effectively release the global inequality in $\ell_{\infty}$-AT and control the level by tuning coefficient $\lambda$.
+On ImageNet-100, IGD can decrease PGDAT's $\Gini(A^{f}(x))$ by up to 26\% and decrease PGDAT's $\Gini(A^{f}(x))$ by up to 9\% on CIFAR100, while CutOut can only slightly release the global inequality by 1\%.
+In Table~\ref{tab:advGinitable}, compared to the PGDAT-trained model, IGD does not change $\left\|\frac{\partial f^{y}(x)}{\partial x}\right\|_{1}$ a lot, which accords with our assumption that IGD aligns the direction and does not alter the norm of the input gradients significantly.

+Though IGD can release global inequality well, it can not release regional inequality effectively, suggesting that pixels with a high attribution value tend to cluster in a few regions.
+As for preserving the model's adversarial robustness, the adversarial accuracy only drops 1-2\% on ImageNet-100 and CIFAR100.